Five-pin billiards: Strategy

-World Championship 5 Pins National Teams
+Five-pins National Team World Championship

-Organized by the Union Mondiale de Billard (UMB), and inaugurated in 2019, the World Championship 5 Pins National Teams is an international event.
-Italy won the first edition for national teams of 5 pins in Lugano (Switzerland).
+Organized by the Union Mondiale de Billard (UMB), and inaugurated in 2019, the Five-pins National Team World Championship is an international event.
+Italy won the first edition for national teams of 5 pins in Lugano, Switzerland, and the second edition in Hall in Tirol, Austria.

-World 5 Pins National Teams Champions
+Team champions

-World Five-pins Championship
+Five-pins Individual World Championship

-Inaugurated in 1965, the World Five-pins Championship (Campionato del Mondo "5 Birilli") is an international event, hosted to date in various places in Italy, Argentina, Switzerland and Spain.
+Inaugurated in 1965, the Five-pins Individual World Championship (Campionato del Mondo "5 Birilli", sometimes also referred to as the World Open) is an international event, hosted to date in various places in Italy, Argentina, Switzerland and Spain.
 It is semi-annual; many years since its inception have not featured such a tournament.
-As of early 2008, there have been twenty such tournaments.
 There are various divisions, including youth, women, men, teams, and a one-on-one open championship.